BriceShatzer/blog/_posts/2018-07-09-params-for-amazon-native-shopping-ads.md

 ---
 layout: post
-title:  "Amazon is Worth $800 Billion and Apparently I Have to Write Their Documentation"
+title:  "Amazon is Worth $800 Billion & Apparently I Have to Write Their Documentation"
 date:   2018-07-09 12:00:00 -0500
 categories: Amazon ads publishing
 description: "The documentation that should exist on the parameters that can be set for the Amazon Affiliate Native Shopping Ads."
 ---

-_This post covers how to define/interact with [Amazon Native Shopping Ads](https://affiliate-program.amazon.com/help/node/topic/G202102890) in a programmatic manner, and assumes you already have a basic understanding of what they are and how they work._
+_This post covers how to define/interact with [Amazon Native Shopping Ads](https://affiliate-program.amazon.com/help/node/topic/G202102890) in a programmatic manner and assumes you already have a basic understanding of what they are and how they work._

 _Useful links from this post:_